frc1678/C2024-Public/README.md

 - Vision Pose Correction

-    The robot continously records and stores the most recent vision and odometry updates in a [robot state class](/src/main/java/com/team1678/frc2024/RobotState.java#L33), and feeds the information into a [unscented kalman filter](/src/main/java/com/team1678/frc2024/RobotState.java#L114).
+    The robot continously records and stores the most recent vision and odometry updates in a [robot state class](/src/main/java/com/team1678/frc2024/RobotState.java#L33), and feeds the information into an [extended kalman filter](/src/main/java/com/team1678/frc2024/RobotState.java#L114).
 The localization factors in [number of tags seen, average distance to tags, and closest tag](/src/main/java/com/team1678/frc2024/subsystems/vision/VisionDevice.java#L69) when calculating trust factor.

 - Auto Aim